From JUnit 4 to JUnit 5

 • check tests after

-Our CI outputs xml files as a result of a test.
-I just diffed the two lists to ensure all tests were ok.
+Our CI outputs XML files as a result of a test.
+I just diffed the two lists to ensure all tests were OK.

 Conclusion